quantum-tinkerer/MeanFi/DESIGN.md

 - `FermiSimplex` integrates normal zero-temperature densities adaptively, refining charge before density with no return to charge refinement.
 Its default seed has five vertices per axis to avoid aliasing the first cosine harmonic.
-After the charge mesh is fixed, density uses nested simplex cubature: a vertex/centroid estimate followed by odd-degree rules up to `density_max_degree` (default 21).
+After the charge mesh is fixed, density uses nested simplex cubature: Q3-Q1, Q5-Q3, Q7-Q5, and subsequent odd-degree differences up to `density_max_degree` (default 21).
-  A cell that reaches the degree cap while the global target is unmet bisects on a density-only tree, and its children restart at the vertex/centroid rule.
+  A cell that reaches the degree cap while the global target is unmet bisects on a density-only tree, and its children restart at the Q3-Q1 comparison.
   Child cut occupations restrict the parent charge-simplex linear energy field, so density bisection preserves the charge result and never alters the charge mesh.
 The global stopping estimate combines incoherent local changes and